 "The best thing about working in the Central Coast area is the ability to be so closely connected to local products and the people behind them," says Wood when speaking about his overall philosophy.
 "When you know where your food is from and understand the care that the purveyors grant it, it is easy to extend your hand in friendship and consider them part of your family."

-For the second year in a row, Chef Wood was voted The "Best Chef in Monterey County 2015" by the annual Monterey County Weekly annual "Best of Monterey Poll", with over 13,000 ballots submitted, Chef Wood was a stand out winner for Best Chef.
+For the second year in a row, Chef Wood was voted The "Best Chef in Monterey County 2016" by the annual Monterey County Weekly annual "Best of Monterey Poll", with over 13,000 ballots submitted, Chef Wood was a stand out winner for Best Chef.
 When Chef Wood's is not foraging in our organic gardens, fruit trees, salt house, vineyards, chicken coop and apiaries collecting dinner ingredients, he can be found in the kitchens creating seasonally-inspired across the 500-acre culinary playground.

 Mark Marino serves as the resident organic farmer and gardener at Carmel Valley Ranch, overseeing the resort's two-acre organic garden while also leading weekly tours.
 Mark also works closely with Chef Wood to ensure the on-site organic garden supports his seasonal menus while showcasing the freshest and highest-quality ingredients straight from The Ranch.